Innovation Funding Incentives in the USA

 Key Funding Incentives

-1 | Federal R&D Tax Credit
+1 | Federal R&D Tax Credit and Expensing (Section 174)

 The federal Research & Development (R&D) Tax Credit is a cornerstone incentive designed to encourage businesses to invest in innovative activities.

-2 | Small Business Innovation Research (SBIR) & Small Business Technology Transfer (STTR) Programs
+3 | Small Business Innovation Research (SBIR) & Small Business Technology Transfer (STTR) Programs

 Often referred to as “America’s Seed Fund,” the SBIR and STTR programs are highly competitive federal grant initiatives for small businesses engaged in R&D with commercial potential.

-• Phase I: Focuses on proving scientific or technical merit and feasibility (e.g., up to $305,000 for 6-18 months).
+• Phase I: Focuses on proving scientific or technical merit and feasibility (e.g., maximum award sizes are typically $250,000 to $305,000, depending on the agency).

 Impact: SBIR/STTR are vital sources of early-stage funding for technology-based startups, particularly those developing deep technologies based on fundamental science or engineering.
-They de-risk highly innovative projects, bridging the gap between research and commercialisation and fostering new industries.

-3 | National Science Foundation (NSF) Grants
+4 | National Science Foundation (NSF) Grants

 The NSF is an independent federal agency that supports fundamental research and education in all non-medical fields of science and engineering.

-5 | Venture Capital Landscape
+5 | State, Local, and Venture Capital Incentives

 Conclusion